 What Is Body Image?

-Ways To Improve Body Image
+Strategies To Improve Body Image

 Avoid Looking At Popular Media Images

-Observe What You Like About Yourself
+Think About What You Like About Yourself

-Talk With Someone You Trust About Your Body Image Issues.
+Talk With Someone You Trust

-By talking with the people who care about you, you might get valuable input not only about the good things about your appearance but also about who you are as a person.
-You might be surprised that your friends and family might share the same exact feelings and sentiments you’re experiencing.
-Having a real conversation about what you’re struggling with can be an impactful step toward recovery.
+By talking with the people who care about you, you might receive valuable input, not only regarding the good things about your appearance, but also about who you are as a person.
+You might be surprised to find that your friends and family have gone through the same sentiments you’re experiencing.
+Having a real conversation about what you’re feeling can be an impactful step toward recovery.

 Notice The Nice Things People Say About You